codeb-a/Budget-Tracker/README.md

 ## Description

 This application helps the user keep track of their purchases weather they are online or offline.
-If the user goes offline their entires will be added once they come back online.
+If the user goes offline their entries will be added once they come back online.

 ![](images/budgetpic.png)